 Babergh and Mid Suffolk Joint Local Plan Public Consultation, Nov 2017.
 The Hadleigh Society has submitted comments.
 Go to the Joint Local Plan Consultation Document (Interactive) where against each item you can click the magnifying glass symbol to see everybody's comments.

 Babergh District Council offices, Corks Lane, Hadleigh

-We have commented to the Council on the redeployment of this asset as follows.
+We originally commented to the Council on the redeployment of this asset as follows.

 Benton Street traffic management

 Traffic in Benton Street has been a problem for many years, with no obvious solution.
 In 2017 Suffolk County Council presented a set of options.
 The Hadleigh Society has reviewed these, presented in a document you can find here.

 The Hadleigh Society has responded.

 Planning Proposals on which the Hadleigh Society has commented

 McCarthy and Stone, 2016, B/16/00760, we objected, granted approval 2 Oct 2017